andreea-zaharia/AstroVianu-AstroPi/README.md

 # AstroVianu-AstroPi
 We are AstroVianu Team, from "Tudor Vianu" National High School of Computer Science, Bucharest, Romania and we are honored to have participated in the European Astro Pi Challenge 2016-2017.
 In this repository we included our code that ran, in the final phase of the competition, on the International Space Station on 29/04/2017, from 14:48 to 17:48.
+We would like to thank the organizers of this competition for offering us this wonderful chance!

 ## Primary Mission - Human Presence Detection in the ISS Columbus Module